omry/omegaconf/docs/source/structured_config.rst

 Frozen
 ^^^^^^

-Frozen dataclasses and attr classes are supported via OmegaConf :ref:`read-only-flag`, which turns the entire config node and all if it's child nodes read-only.
+Frozen dataclasses and attr classes are supported via OmegaConf :ref:`read-only-flag`, which makes the entire config node and all if it's child nodes read-only.

 .. doctest::